Harry Crookshank: Personal life

 Lord Crookshank was a Scottish Rite Freemason and Grand Master of Lincolnshire.

 Incapable as result of his First World War wounds of fathering children, Crookshank was a lifelong bachelor.
 He was also (not publicly) known as a homosexual and caused a near scandal when a male lover of his was adopted as Conservative Party candidate for the Grimsby constituency in 1958 but later withdrawn.
+According to Chris Bryant he was a member of the Glamour Boys.

 His home from 1937 was at 51 Pont Street, Kensington, London, where in 1947 he hosted a meeting of like-minded backbench MPs who unsuccessfully demanded Churchill's removal as Leader of the Conservative Party.

 He died of cancer at Chelsea, London, in October 1961, aged 68.
 The viscountcy died with him.
 Having been since 1960 High Steward of the City of Westminster, his funeral service took place at Westminster Abbey, followed by burial at Lincoln Cathedral.
 His sister, Helen Elizabeth Comfort Crookshank (1895–1948), lies next to him.